INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 Generic term that refers to something that can [learn](#train-learn-fit) [prediction](#predict-prediction) rules from the data.

+### model state

+Set of numerical values that an [estimator](#estimator) learns during training.
+These are the specific numbers (like slope and intercept for a linear regression, or standard deviation for a standard scaler) that encapsulates the patterns the [estimator](#estimator) has learned and that are saved for later predictions or transformations.

 ### overfitting

 Overfitting occurs when your [model](#model) stick too closely to the [training